StephonAutery/sautery-react-portfolio/README.md

 # Stephon-Autery-Portfolio
-A portfolio built using UIKit.
+A portfolio built using Node.js, Express, React and the UIKit CSS framework.

 css, javascript, UIKit CSS Framwork and JQuery are used.